ollytheninja/waiting/README.md

 # Waiting

-Waits so you don't have too!
+Waits so you don't have to!

 ## Installation